anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 10. **If the game was saved while the ball was in gold form, the loaded game does not show the ball with gold ball image.**

     **How the problem was solved:**
-      - The function which frequently updated the ball's features was the moveBall() function.
+      - The function which frequently updated the ball's features was the moveBall() function [lines 695-715, Model class].
 Therefore, I modified this function to check the isGoldStats flag and change the image of the ball appropriately.